-Óró Sé do Bheatha ‘Bhaile had been rallying call for Irish nationalism for nearly 300 years.
+Óró Sé do Bheatha ‘Bhaile was a rallying call for Irish nationalism for nearly 300 years.

-It was widely used as a marching tune for Irish rebels taking part in the 1916 Easter Rising and has remained popular ever since.
+Irish rebels used the song as a marching tune during in the 1916 Easter Rising and has remained popular ever since.

-In 2006, it was put before a worldwide audience when it was featured in the misty, atmospheric marching scene in the Ken Loach film, The Wind That Shakes the Barley.
+Director Ken Loach put the song before a worldwide audience when he featured it in the misty, atmospheric marching scene in his 2006 film, The Wind That Shakes the Barley.

 There are two versions of Óró Sé do Bheatha ‘Bhaile.
 They are both sung to the same tune but have different lyrics.

 The original version dates back to the 18th century and the Jacobite Rebellion, which aimed to overthrow the Protestant English monarchy and place the Catholic Bonnie Prince Charlie on the throne.

 The Irish supported Prince Charlie.
 They thought that if they helped him, he would remove the English landowners who had taken over so much Irish land.

 The song Óró Sé do Bheatha ‘Bhaile welcomes Charles to Ireland and looks forward to him leading a successful rebellion and banishing all the English from Ireland.

 However, the Jacobite Rebellion didn’t succeed.
 Prince Charles failed to meet Irish expectations as a leader and liberator.